Using images in content

 Using decorative images

-Before continuing, read When to use images in online content
+Before using decorative images, read When to use images in online content

 Decorative images do not add important meaning to nearby text.
-They are used for visual layout reasons and do not have a function, like a link.
+They are used to add to the visual layout and do not have a function like a link.

 Avoid using meaningless images for decoration.
 They can clutter a page and distract people from your message.

-An image is decorative if people can understand your information without it.
+An image is considered decorative if people can still understand your information without it.

 Examples can include: